 CO1 Remembering the different types of differential equations.
-K 4 CO2 Understanding the concept of linear oscillations and non-linear to K oscillations.
-CO3 Applying the notions of fundamental matrix and successive K X approximations in the system of differential equations.
-CO4 Analyzing the non-homogeneous linear systems with constant co- efficient and periodic co-efficient.
+CO2 Understanding the concept of linear oscillations and non-linear 53 oscillations. to K5 CO3 Applying the notions of fundamental matrix and successive approximations in the system of differential equations.
+K1 CO4 Analyzing the non-homogeneous linear systems with constant co- efficient and periodic co-efficient.
+CO5 Evaluating the solutions for homogeneous systems with linear and non- linear oscillations